loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

 We have const to define values, but it is possible to get further with [Immutable.js](https://facebook.github.io/immutable-js/) collections.

-[React](https://facebook.github.io/react/), [Redux](http://redux.js.org/) and [Angular](https://angular.io/) are frameworks that rely a lot on immutability.
+[React](https://facebook.github.io/react/), [Redux](http://redux.js.org/) and [Angular](https://angular.io/) are frameworks that rely a lot on immutabilty.

 ### ES proposal : rest/spread properties

-[This proposal](https://github.com/sebmarkbage/ecmascript-rest-spread) would be very convenient to copy objects.
+[This proposal](https://github.com/sebmarkbage/ecmascript-rest-spread) would be very conveniant to copy objects.

 ```scala
 case class Person(name: String, age: Int)